 Partner work is an essential component of many literacy workshops.
 Dana Murphy explains how she is intentional in building thoughtful routines and expectations for partner work in her fifth-grade classroom.

 Fifth graders use a visual tool to help them build on each other’s ideas in book clubs.
-They are applying a strategy demonstrated in an earlier minilesson.
+They are applying a strategy demonstrated in an earlier minilesson taught by Dana Murphy.

 Dana Murphy leads a minilesson on book club conversations, using a fishbowl strategy and building blocks to support more sophisticated conversations.